nightwatchjs/nightwatch-docs/guide/quickstarts/create-and-run-a-nightwatch-test.md

 #### Testing Types

 This will setup Nightwatch along with all the required dependencies for the type of testing selected.
-Nightwatch base version irrespective of the choice.
+Nightwatch base version will be installed irrespective of the choice.

 <pre class="hide-indicator"><code>?
 Select testing type to setup for your project (Press &#60;space&#62;
 to select, &#60;a&#62; to toggle all, &#60;i&#62; to invert selection, and